ecmwf/anemoi-graphs/docs/cli/introduction.rst

 of the graph design.

-Finally, the ``inspect`` command will generate a set of interactive and static visualisations are generated to allow visual inspection of the graph design.:
+Finally, the ``inspect`` command will generate a set of interactive and static visualisations for visual inspection of the graph design:

 .. code:: console